patrol220/angular-symfony-admin-panel/README.md

-# angular-symfony-admin-panel
+# angular-symfony Admin Panel

-Purpose of this project is to learn and practice angular and symfony development
+Purpose of this project is to learn and practice angular and symfony development.
+It utilizes PHP with symfony framework for backend part, and Angular for frontend part of project.

-# running project
+# Running project

+First get into symfony-backend folder
 `cd symfony-backend`